 Make a Bungee Scale

-Which weighs more: a fluffy teddy bear or a roll of quarters?
-Without any understanding of the complexity of weight, your child may guess the larger teddy bear.
-Introduce the concept of measuring weight to your child by making a fun and easy-to-use bungee scale!
-This project will enhance your child's understanding of weight and will even provide a basis for understanding more complex scientific principles such as density and gravity.
+Because your child’s favorite plush cat is bigger than a small brick, she probably thinks Kitty weighs more.
+But weight is more complex than the size of an object.
+Introduce the concept of weight to your child by making a fun and easy-to-use bungee scale!
+This project will enhance your child's understanding of weight and will even provide her will a foundation for understanding more complex scientific principles such as density and gravity.

 What You Need:

 - A large plush toy (we used a kitty)

 - A dense object (we used a brick)

 - A variety of other objects, some of which are deceptively heavy or light

 - Find a rod with a wall behind it to build your scale.
 You can use a rod in a closet or perhaps a rod on a rolling rack set near a wall.